"If God exists, I hope he has a good excuse."

 Hey Christian: Are you using your religion, or is it using you?

-"Announcing you're an atheist is like dipping yourself in jet fuel and showing up for a candlelight church service.
+"Announcing that you're an atheist is like dipping yourself in jet fuel and showing up for a candlelight church service.
 The crowd is convinced you're going up in flames, and they're terrified that you'll take others with you.
 Some scatter.
 Some attempt to cleanse you.
 Some just stand there and scream, 'Save the children!'"

 --- Seth Andrews